Section 8 (comics): History

 In their next appearance, the team was starting to split up again after Friendly Fire pointed out how pathetic they were and that all they did was meet once a month and achieve nothing.
 Sixpack is left distraught when Friendly Fire points out, in anger, that all his 'superhero' missions are just drunken dreams.
 However, when the demonic Multi-Angled Ones arose in Gotham, Section 8 rallied to fight them.
 Their attempt was completely unsuccessful: most of the team die or accidentally kill themselves.
-The Many-Angled Ones become interested in Sixpack when the flames from an explosion don't touch him, and when he tells them that he'd be willing to die standing against them because "that's what superheroes do".
+The Many-Angled Ones become interested in Sixpack when the flames from an explosion don't touch him, and when he tells them that he would be willing to die standing against them because "that's what superheroes do".
 The demons are left amused and a deal is made where Sixpack will leave with them and try to battle against them for his own soul, in exchange for leaving Earth alone.

-Sixpack has a statue built in a park in his honor of his sacrifice (a parody of the end of Whatever Happened to the Man of Tomorrow?), though he is shown still alive (and sane) in New York City at an Alcoholics Anonymous meeting, implying that his "battle for his soul" is facing his addiction to alcohol.
+Sixpack has a statue built in a park in his honor of his sacrifice, though he is shown still alive in New York City at an Alcoholics Anonymous meeting, implying that his "battle for his soul" is facing his addiction to alcohol.
 Bueno Excellente survived the battle as well and avenges their loss on the scientist responsible for releasing the Many Angled Ones.

 In June 2015, DC began publishing "All-Star Section Eight", by Ennis and McCrea.

-When Sixpack has a near-death experience, the Phantom Stranger reveals that the dead members of Section Eight were sent to Limbo, with the exception of Dogwelder, who was apparently condemned to Hell because, "he welded dogs to people, for ******'s sake!"
+When Sixpack has a near-death experience, the Phantom Stranger reveals that the dead members of Section Eight were sent to Limbo, with the exception of Dogwelder, who was condemned to Hell.

-Later, in 2016, a limited series was ran, titled “Sixpack and Dogwelder; Hard Travellin’ Heroez”, starring section eight in a mission to save the world.
-It included other DC characters such as the Spectre, John Constantine, and introduced new members to Section Eight; Baytor and Guts.
-On top of this, it featured the newly-replaced Dogwelder who, as shown in All star section eight, is the predecessor to the Dogwelder once on the team.
+Later, in 2016, a limited series was run, titled "Sixpack and Dogwelder: Hard-Travellin' Heroz", starring Section Eight in a mission to save the world.
+It included other DC characters such as the Spectre, John Constantine, and introduced new members to Section Eight: Baytor and Guts.
+On top of this, it featured the newly-replaced Dogwelder who, as shown in All-Star Section Eight, is the predecessor to the Dogwelder once on the team.
 The team saves the world with the help of John Constantine, travelling to Sirius, the Dog Star, in order to weld it with its dwarf to stop a world-ending collision.
 Dogwelder is sacrificed during this process.